Bunch045/obsidian-sticky-notes-plugin/README.md

 - A frontmatter property designating a note as a sticky note, which the plugin will recognize such that reopening that note will do so in a sticky note window and return the main view to the previously-open note
 - Hide the properties section of a note in sticky note windows
 - Shrink margins of sticky note windows and adjust text size for greater information density
+- More legible and visually pleasing dark mode colors

 ### Planning/hoping to implement if possible
 - Save the color of a sticky note in a frontmatter property and reopening the note in the saved color